ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/wednesday/alignment.md

 We will use 'samtools view' to convert the sam files into a bam files (binary sam)... using 4 threads and the '-b' flag to output bam format:

     samtools view -@ 4 -b A8100.chr18.paired.sam > A8100.chr18.paired.bam

-Do the same for the single-end alignment file:

-    samtools view -@ 4 -b A8100.chr18.singles.sam > A8100.chr18.singles.bam

 -----